netkuup/NKLibsJS/src/NKStorage/NKStorage.md

 About NKStorage.save()
 ----------------------------------------------------------------------------
-This function will save 'NKStorage.p' to localStorage and 'NKStorage.np' to sessionStorage **WHEN THE USER LEAVES** the current page, tab, etc.
+This function will save 'NKStorage.p' to localStorage and 'NKStorage.np' to sessionStorage.

-    NKStorage.save(); //It can be called multiple times and only runs once when user leaves current page.
+Calling this function is optional in chrome/firefox (they save the information before closing the tab), but mandatory in safari (safari doesn't allow detecting when the user closes the tab)

+    NKStorage.save();

-If you want to force save the data **WHEN THE FUNCTION IS CALLED** use:
+On chrome/firefox use this function if you want to force save the data **WHEN THE FUNCTION IS CALLED**, otherwise they will save the information before closing the tab.

     NKStorage.save( true ); //It runs each call

 **Params:**